What Is Wernicke-Korsakoff Syndrome?

 The main signs of Wernicke encephalopathy are:

 - Balance and movement issues.
-Your walk might become slow and unsteady, with a wide stance and short steps.
+You might have leg tremors, and your walk might become slow and unsteady, with a wide stance and short steps.
 You may need help standing and getting around, and your arms and legs might feel weak.

 - Confusion.
 You may feel out of it and lose interest in what’s happening around you.

-- Eye problems .
-You may have double vision, or your eyes may move around quickly.
+- Eye problems.
+You may have double vision, your eyelids might droop, or your eyes may move around quickly.

 - A faster heartbeat than normal